Keith Allison: Personal life

 Allison was born in Coleman, Texas and raised in San Antonio.
 His cousin was Jerry Allison, drummer for The Crickets.
-Jerry Allison died in 2022.
-Keith was married to a woman called Tina for more than 40 years.
-Their son, Ryeland, is also a music producer.
+Keith was married to a woman named Tina for more than 40 years.
+When he was in a relationship with Judith D. Allison, they had a son, Ryeland (born 1967), who is also a music producer.
 Keith had seven grandchildren.

+Allison was a member of The Hollywood Vampires, an elite celebrity Drinking club founded by Alice Cooper in the 1970s, where you were made a member by outdrinking the members of the club.
+Members included: John Belushi, Marc Bolan, Jack Cruz, Micky Dolenz, Keith Emerson, Mal Evans, John Lennon, Keith Moon, Harry Nilsson, Ringo Starr, Bernie Taupin, and Klaus Voormann.

 Death

 Allison died on November 17, 2021, in Sherman Oaks, Los Angeles at the age of 79.
-Celebrities such as Ringo Starr and Mickey Dolenz shared their condolences on social media.
+Celebrities such as Ringo Starr and Micky Dolenz shared their condolences on social media.
 The official social media account for Paul Revere & the Raiders would post: